rjarea51/StratuxHud/readme.md

 git clone https://github.com/JohnMarzulli/StratuxHud.git

-..reapply changes from “Software changes to better fit text(lower)on to the glass” above
+..reapply changes from “Software changes to better fit text(lower)on to the glass” above and "In Flight Controls"

 ```
 ## License